TannerLankford1223/TextEditor/README.md

 # TextEditor
 ***
-Text editor desktop app written using Java Swing
+Text editor desktop app written using Java Swing.
+Users can create, save, load, and update text files as well as search for terms in the text with the text bar.

 ## Installation and Getting Started
 ***